neuvector/docs/user/pages/05.policy/06.processrules/docs.md

     category: docs
 ---

+### Policy -> Groups -> Process Profile Rules

+There are two types of Process/File protections in NeuVector.
+One is Zero-drift, where allowed process and file activity are automatically determined based on the container image, and second is a behavioral learning based.
+Each can be customized (rules added manually) if desired.

+#### Zero-drift Process Protection
+This is the default mode for process and file protections.
+Zero-drift automatically allows only processes which originate from the parent process that is in the original container image, and does not allow file updates or new files to be installed.
+When in Discover or Monitor mode, zero-drift will alert on any suspicious process or file activity.
+In Protect mode, it will block such activity.
+Zero-drift does not require processes to be learned or added to an allow-list.
+Disabling zero-drift for a group will cause the process and file rules listed for the group to take effect instead.

+The ability to enable/disable zero-drift mode is in the console in Policy -> Groups.
+Multiple groups can be selected to toggle this setting for all selected groups.

-### Policy -> Groups -> Process Profile RulesProcess profile rules use baseline learning to profile the processes that should be allowed to run in a group of containers (ie. a Group).
+#### Behavioral Learning Based Process ProtectionProcess profile rules use baseline learning to profile the processes that should be allowed to run in a group of containers (ie. a Group).
 Under normal conditions in a microservices environment, for containers with a particular image, only a limited set of processes by specific users would run.
 If the container is attacked, the malicious attacker would likely initiate some new programs commonly not seen in this container.
 These abnormal events can be detected by NeuVector and alerts and actions generated (see also Response Rules).
 Process baseline information will be learned and recorded when the service Group is in Discover (learning) mode.
 When in Monitor or Protect mode, if a process that has not been seen before is newly started, or an old process is started by a different user than before, the event will be detected and alerted as a suspicious process in Monitor mode or alerted and blocked in Protect mode.
 Users can modify the learned profile to allow or deny (whitelist or blacklist) processes manually if needed.
 Note that in addition to baseline processes, NeuVector has built-in detection of common suspicious processes such as nmap, reverse shell etc. These will be detected and alerted/blocked unless explicitly white listed for each container service.